 Why this resume works

-- Be creative with the bullet points in your pre nursing student resume and start each one with strong action words like Monitored and Undertook to be straightforward and convey your impacts from the get-go.
+- Be creative with the bullet points in your pre-nursing student resume and start each one with strong action words like Monitored and Undertook to be straightforward and convey your impacts from the get-go.

 Why this resume works

 - If you have any experience in the healthcare space or leadership expertise outside of healthcare, include them in a hobbies and interests section on your resume (also titled “activities”).
+Also, volunteer experience is a good idea, especially if it relates to healthcare.

 View more nursing student for externship resumes >